substratusai/runbooks/docs/design.md

 hash = sha256(hash_input)
 ```

-For example, with the following Model, with a default Substratus installation (prefix = `default`):
+For example, with the following Model, with a default Substratus installation (cluster = `substratus-1`):

 ```yaml
 kind: Model